-A Google search for ‘average data scientist salary in India’ returned the following result:
+A Google search for ‘average data scientist salary in India’ will return a happy result.

 Does this mean that any person who wants to enter this exotic field can expect this salary?
 Why not?
 What’s wrong with expecting to earn a sum claimed by a reputed website?
 After all, this website may have conducted some extensive research to arrive at this number.
 Yet, taking a decision based on this claim alone is not a good idea.
 But why?
 Read on!

 What does “average” mean in the above Google search?
 Averages come in different flavours.
 These are mean, median, and mode.
 Which average does this “national average” refer to?
 If it is the mean, what can you infer from it?
 Check a result from another website.

 Here it says, “Experience strongly influences income for this job”.